Srikantmeel/Zapchat/README.md

 # ZapChat

 ZapChat is a real-time messaging application built using the MERN stack (MongoDB, Express, React, Node.js) with additional technologies like Socket.io for real-time communication and TailwindCSS with Daisy UI for styling.
-The application features authentication and authorization using JWT, online user status, and real-time messaging.

 ## Features